 - Conduct an energy audit to analyze your home’s efficiency and to determine which improvements will be effective.

-For additional ways to weatherize your home and reduce your energy bills, check out our blog, or call Skelton’s Heating, Cooling and Refrigeration.
+For additional ways to weatherize your home and reduce your energy bills by servicing your heating and cooling system, check out our blogs, or call Skelton’s Heating, Cooling and Refrigeration.